upenn-embedded/final-project-s25-slay/README.md

 **Signifies Unmet Requirement*

 * Since acheiving HRS-01, HRS-02, HRS-03, and HRS-07, we have also acheived HRS-06 which was a stretch goal.
 We did not meet HRS-04 or HRS-05.
-* We obtained a pressure sensor that can detect a double-tap from the user (HRS-01), incrementing the number of complete stiches.
+* HRS-01: We obtained a pressure sensor that can detect a double-tap from the user, incrementing the number of complete stiches.
-* Due to issues with the new LCD drivers, we utilized the Pong Lab LCD instead to successfully display the current stitch/row count (HRS-02) the user has completed.
+* HRS-02: Due to issues with the new LCD drivers, we utilized the Pong Lab LCD instead to successfully display the current stitch/row count the user has completed.
-* HRS-03 - The photoresistor is being used to detect when the LED should turn on to give the user light when the mode has been selected to be automatic lighting.
+* HRS-03: The photoresistor is being used to detect when the LED should turn on to give the user light when the mode has been selected to be automatic lighting.
+* HRS-04: We mentioned in the MVP that if HRS-04 was not met, we would instead of use three Double-A batteries in series.
+This was not accomplished either due to the dependence of HRS-04 on HRS-05.
+Since we were unable to step the voltage down, we could not use the three Double-A batteries in series.
+* HRS-05: The buck converter never arrived and we did not have the time resource to integrate the one another team didn't end up using and gave to use the night before the demo.
-* HRS-07 has successfully been implemented as seen in the [LED Video](https://drive.google.com/file/d/1rop4UisXuNpcv3D3Y8GjMGgq3QFZKBxQ/view?usp=sharing) [Validation: HRS-03, HRS-07].
+* HRS-06: has successfully been implemented as seen in the [Final Project Video](https://drive.google.com/file/d/1_W0UwIyP7mg_kFss9ftgZAqXV4yOeQi2/view?usp=sharing) **(Timestamp: 1:00)** [Validation: HRS-06].
-* HRS-06 has successfully been implemented as seen in the [Final Project Video](https://drive.google.com/file/d/1_W0UwIyP7mg_kFss9ftgZAqXV4yOeQi2/view?usp=sharing) **(Timestamp: 1:00)** [Validation: HRS-06].
+* HRS-07: has successfully been implemented as seen in the [LED Video](https://drive.google.com/file/d/1rop4UisXuNpcv3D3Y8GjMGgq3QFZKBxQ/view?usp=sharing) [Validation: HRS-03, HRS-07].
 * *To collect data and outcomes, we updated showed that the LCD screen updates [Validation: HRS-01, HRS-02] as the pressure sensor was double-tapped:*

   * *[Data &amp; Outcomes Collection Video](https://drive.google.com/file/d/1uxq4tfVUFXRT-5NTrstDs1UYUlmtl0zJ/view?usp=sharing)*
-* *For HRS-05, the buck converter never arrived and we did not have the time resource to integrate the one another team didn't end up using and gave to use the night before the demo.*
-* *We mentioned that if HRS-04 was not met, we would instead of use three Double-A batteries in series.
-This was not accomplished either due to the dependence of HRS-04 on HRS-05.
-Since we were unable to step the voltage down, we could not use the three Double-A batteries in series.*

 ### 4. Conclusion

 Reflect on your project.
 Some questions to address:

 * What We Learned/Gained:
-  * 1
+  * The *slay* team gained a great deal of indstury skills related to microcontroller programming, including experience with timers, interrupts, Analog-to-Digital Conversion, I2C Serial Communication, haptic drivers, LCD drivers, DC-DC power regulation (buck/boost regulators),
 * What Went Well:
   * 1
 * What could have been done differently?: